sfarrens/euroscipy/README.md

 ## Requirements
 ---

-It is recommended to run this tutorial via the interactive online [Binder](https://mybinder.org/v2/gh/sfarrens/euroscipy/master) interface if possible.
-Otherwise, the following requirements need to be installed to run it locally.
+ This tutorial can be run via the interactive online [Binder](https://mybinder.org/v2/gh/sfarrens/euroscipy/master) interface.
+However, it is recommended to run it locally during the session to avoid wifi issues.
+Note that the following requirements need to be installed beforehand.

 1. [python](https://www.python.org/) >=3.5
 1. [astropy](https://www.astropy.org/) >=3.2.1